threadi/wp-personio-integration-light/readme.txt

 - Support for Open Graph (Facebook, LinkedIn, WhatsApp ...), Twitter Cards and Dublin Core (optionally configurable for all or single positions)
 - Support to embed positions from your website in other website via oEmbed (optionally configurable for all or single positions)
 - Shortcode generator for individual views of lists and details
-- Extensions for the following PageBuilders: Avada, Elementor, Divi, Beaver Builder, SiteOrigin (SiteOrigin Widgets Bundle necessary), WPBakery
+- Extensions for the following PageBuilders: Avada, Beaver Builder, Divi, Elementor, SiteOrigin (SiteOrigin Widgets Bundle necessary), WPBakery
+- Also compatible with Avia (from Enfold) and Kubio AI
 - Every privacy values are encrypted (e.g. applicant data and API credentials)
 - ... and much more